-As those of you have been with me from the beginning will know, my blog is an excuse to write and I chose to write about walking and places I visit.
-It’s not exclusively about walking.
-I’m not writing for the Ramblers or any other organisation.
-This is more a journal.
-I want to mention other bloggers /writers, as that is really my passion.
-I went on a Yoga retreat a couple of years ago in Scotland and this yoga teacher who also writes interesting blogs about life itself.
+I went on a Yoga retreat a couple of years ago in Scotland and this yoga teacher is also a writer.
 He is devoted to yoga and Buddhism in a way I am unlikely to ever be, but I do enjoy reading his blogs.

-“All the stability in our life is conceptual, all the change in our life is experiential”. – James LowBuddhist teacher
+“All of the stability in our life is conceptual, all of the change in our life is experiential”. – James LowBuddhist teacher